peteroupc/html3dutil/doc/H3DU.BSplineCurve.md

 <b>B&eacute;zier Curves</b>

-A B&eacute;zier curve is defined by a series of control points, where the first and last control points define the end points of the curve, and the remaining control points define the curve's shape, though they don't necessarily cross the curve.
+A B&eacute;zier curve is defined by a series of control points, where the first and last control points are the curve's end points, and the remaining control points define the curve's shape, though they don't necessarily cross the curve.
 An important property of these curves is that the bounding box of the curve is contained within the bounding box